 Once these elements have been established, the judge is obligated to assign the mandatory minimum sentence for the crime, even if they would have otherwise been inclined to grant leniency.
 Violent offenders with prior felonies are targeted by this sentencing law.

-How the Sarasota Criminal Defense Attorneys at Erika Valcarcel, Criminal Defense Lawyer, P.A.
-Can Protect Your Freedom
+How our Sarasota Criminal Defense Attorneys Can Protect Your Freedom

 Being labeled as a habitual offender can have a negative impact on every aspect of life.
 Your family might not be able to survive if you are sent to prison, and finding a job once you are released might be all but impossible.
 Sarasota criminal defense attorney Erika Valcarcel of Erika Valcarcel, Criminal Defense Lawyer, P.A. realizes that the three strikes law imposes penalties that are harsh and unfair.
 She believes the best way to beat your serious felony charge is through listening to your side of the story.
 Once all of the details are gathered, your case can be presented in the best possible light.

-Protect your freedom and our rights by calling (941) 363-7900 now for a free and confidential consultation.
+Protect your freedom and our rights by calling (941) 363-7900 now for a free and confidential consultation with an lawyer experienced with Florida’s three strikes law.